 CapStar Announces R. Chuck Hunt as SVP, Correspondent Banking Relationship Manager

-/EIN News/ -- NASHVILLE, Tenn., Sept.
-27, 2022 (GLOBE NEWSWIRE) -- CapStar Bank, a subsidiary of CapStar Financial Holdings, Inc. (NASDAQ: CSTR), announces the hiring of R. Chuck Hunt as Senior Vice President, Correspondent Banking Relationship Manager, where he will lead business development and customer service initiatives in new markets throughout the region.
+NASHVILLE, Tenn., Sept.
+27, 2022 (GLOBE NEWSWIRE) -- CapStar Bank, a subsidiary of CapStar Financial Holdings, Inc. CSTR, announces the hiring of R. Chuck Hunt as Senior Vice President, Correspondent Banking Relationship Manager, where he will lead business development and customer service initiatives in new markets throughout the region.
 The Bank currently serves a broad range of financial institutions across Tennessee and is poised to expand the correspondent banking division to further deliver its best-in-class experience.

 "Correspondent Banking has been a key funding component for CapStar since 2011," said Mike Hill, CapStar's East Tennessee Market President.
 "CapStar is focused on strategically hiring top talent and delivering an unparalleled level of customer service.
 We are enthusiastic about Correspondent Banking and our prospects as we've built a strong division that understands the unique needs of community banks.
 Chuck's stellar reputation, energy and extensive experience will be complimentary to our existing Tennessee-based strategy as he expands our service footprint into Alabama, Arkansas, Mississippi, and Louisiana."